robin-raymond/zax.io/composition.md

 An instance of `B` is a `class` of both `A` and `B` and they are said to have an [is-a](https://en.wikipedia.org/wiki/Is-a#:~:text=In%20knowledge%20representation%2C%20object%2Doriented,is%20a%20superclass%20of%20A)) relationship.
 A instance of a `B` `class` has access to both an `int foo` as well as an `int bar`.

-In Zax, the same is possible through containment using containment (and the object equivalent would be called a [has-a](https://en.wikipedia.org/wiki/Has-a) relationship):
+In Zax, the same is possible through composition (and the object equivalent would be called a [has-a](https://en.wikipedia.org/wiki/Has-a) relationship):

 ````zax
 A :: type {